 BLACK LIVES MATTER

-- End the mass imprisonment of Aboriginal and Torres Strait Islander peoples by repealing punitive bail laws, mandatory sentencing laws, abolishing the crime of public drunkenness and raising the age of criminal responsibility to 14.
+- End the mass imprisonment of Aboriginal and Torres Strait Islander peoples by repealing the punitive bail laws jailing people accused of minor crimes that wouldn’t normally get a prison sentence.

-- End racial profiling, by making police record and report the race of those they stop.
+- Stop police investigating police, including when people die in police custody, and to monitor racial profiling, by making police record and report the race of people they stop.

 BLACK LIVES MATTER